stydav/agile_project_management_latex_summary/Readme.md

 # Agile Project Management with Scrum - Ken Schwaber (2004)

 This is a latex summary of Ken Schwaber's Agile Project Management with Scrum written in 2004.
-It was used as preparation for the certification PSM I.
+It was used as preparation for the certification exam PSM I.

 <br/>